 Van Der Wardt V, Hancox J, Gondek D, Logan P, Nair RD, Pollock K, Harwood R. Adherence support strategies for exercise interventions in people with mild cognitive impairment and dementia: a systematic review.
 Prev Med Rep. 2017;7:38–45.

 WHO.
 Dementia - a public health priority.
 Geneva: WHO Press; 2012.

 Woolf NH, Silver C. Qualitative analysis using MAXQDA: the five-level QDATM method.
 Abingdon: Routledge; 2017.

 Ziganek-Soehlke F, Dietrich K. 2008.
 StuBs-Sturzprophylaxe durch Bewegungsschulung: mehr Bewegungssicherheit im Alltag, Pflaum.

 Of course, we would like to thank all the study participants for their commitment.
 Our special thanks go to the experts in practice and science who have made an important contribution to the development of the RCC concept with their thoughtful contributions.

 The study was funded by the public (nonprofit) health care foundation “Stiftung Wohlfahrtspflege NRW” (grant number 68430).
 This foundation gave only the financial support and had no influence regarding the collection, analysis, and interpretation of data or in writing the manuscript.
-Open Acceess funding provided by Projekt DEAL.
+Open Access funding enabled and organized by Projekt DEAL.